bkgrnd/cropmate/README.md

-This thing is meant to be used while you are present at your pc, and able to see the screen JIC you get macro checked, so instead of pressing 2 keys you can press zero and watch youtube or play something else.
+This thing is meant to be used while you are present at your pc, and able to see the screen JIC you get macro checked.

 cropmate does _**not**_ include:
 - failsafes